KaiserWerk/sessionstore/README.md

 # sessionstore

 This is a pure Go session store implementation.
-A central session manager is use to create and remove sessions, add, edit and remove values bound to a session.
+A session manager is use to create and remove sessions, add, edit and remove values bound to a session.
+This can be used to contextualize sessions, e.g. for logically separating user login and admin login or shoping carts or ....
 Flash messages are also supported.

 ## Prerequisites